top of page

 • Difficult and expensive to resize once manufactured

-• Surface layer is relatively thin and can wear over time
+• Surface layer is thin and can wear over time

 • More brittle than some other jewelry metals